- Search The Registry

 Only one thing stood in his way; the PGA's exclusionary Caucasian-only clause.
 Spiller shot a 68 to tie Ben Hogan for second place after the first round of the Los Angeles Open at the Riviera Country Club in 1948.
 Although he faltered and eventually finished 20 shots behind the victorious Hogan, Spiller finished in the top 60, making him eligible for the next PGA tournament, the Richmond Open outside Oakland.
 However, when he showed up to play, PGA Tour official George Schneiter enforced the Caucasian-only clause and turned them away.
 It wasn't until four years later that Spiller and his fellow outcasts, led by Louis, were able to deliver the first effective blow to the PGA and its policy.

-Later in life, when confined to a convalescent home after suffering two strokes and being diagnosed with Parkinson's disease, Spiller would clutch the faded newspaper clippings detailing his protests in the clubhouses and exploits on the course.
+Later in life, when confined to a convalescent home after suffering two strokes and being diagnosed with Parkinson's, Spiller clutch the faded newspaper clippings detailing his protests in the clubhouses and exploits on the course.
 Bill Spiller died in 1988.

 The First Tee Off,